seisman/HinetPy/README.rst

 `Zenodo <https://zenodo.org/records/12523911>`__, choose the version you want to cite, and cite like this:

-> Tian.
-(20XX).
+> Tian, D. (20XX).
 HinetPy: A Python package for accessing and processing NIED Hi-net seismic data (X.X.X).
 > Zenodo. https://doi.org/10.5281/zenodo.xxxxxxxx

 Contributing